slippyex/ym2149-rs/crates/bevy_ym2149/README.md

 }
 ```

-All helper UI builders and systems live under the `visualization` module, while the core playback
+All helper UI builders and systems live in the `bevy_ym2149_viz` crate, while the core playback
-loop resides in `plugin::systems`.
-This keeps the plugin lean and makes it easy to opt out of the
+loop resides in `bevy_ym2149`.
+This keeps the audio plugin lean and makes it easy to opt out of the
-default visualization layer if you only need audio playback.
+visualization layer if you only need audio playback.

 ### Multiple Simultaneous Playbacks